 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Failure of communication systems is every city’s nightmare.
 When West University Place faced notification issues during a 2016 active shooter situation right outside its borders, officials began looking for a better, more dependable system.
-On February 1, West U will make the switch from CodeRed to Swift911.
+On February 1, West U made the switch from CodeRed to Swift911.

 SwfitReach, the parent company, is a high speed emergency network system that alerts residents to situations ranging from severe weather to road closures, gas leaks to active shootings.
 Emergency Management Coordinator/ Fire Chief Aaron Taylor hopes to use Swift911 to keep residents informed on events that may impact them during their daily activities.